laurebuhry/CNS2021/index.md

 * [Vesna Vuksanovic, Swansea University Medical School and Health Data Research United Kingdom](#Vesna)
 * [Peter Hitchcock, Cognitive, Linguistic, and Psychological Sciences, Brown University, Providence, RI](#Peter)

+## Do you want to discuss with us and share your challenges and solutions of modelling in the clinical context?
+Please join the workshop.
+Beforehand, feel free to submit questions and topics for the panel discussions [https://etherpad.wikimedia.org/p/cns2021](using this etherpad)

 ## Talk abstracts:

 ## Challenge 1: Translation from animal models to patients: bridging species and scales<a name="ch1"></a>